linuxone-community-cloud/technical-resources/3.0/deploy-virtual-server.md

-# Virtual Server Deployment Guide
+#### Virtual Server Deployment Guide

 ## Overview
-This document will take you through the steps to get access to the LinuxONE Community Cloud, deploy a virtual server, create a container and start using them in your projects.
+This document will take you through the steps to get access to the LinuxONE Community Cloud, deploy a virtual server and start using them in your projects.

 ## Steps